National Board of Directors

 Grenier took over the position from John Lounds, who led the organization through 24 years of exceptional growth and success.

 Michael Paskewitz is the chief of staff and corporate secretary in the Office of the President and CEO at the Nature Conservancy of Canada (NCC).
-He brings 10+ years experience in non-profit management, public affairs, governance and communications, and a passion to make Canada a world leader in nature conservation.
+He brings 15 years’ experience in non-profit management, public affairs, governance, organizational culture and communications, and a passion to make Canada a world leader in nature conservation.

-He has a BA in political studies and media from Queen’s University and is completing the master of Philanthropy and Non-Profit Leadership program at Carleton University.
-Prior to his time at NCC, he worked to enhance the public affairs and organizational capacity of international non-profits, including the Canadian Executive Service Organization and as a board member with the Ontario Council for International Cooperation.
-This also provided him the opportunity to work internationally, including in Guyana and the Philippines.
+He has a BA in political studies and media from Queen’s University and a master of Philanthropy and Non-Profit Leadership from Carleton University.
+Prior to his time at NCC, he worked to enhance the public affairs and organizational capacity of international development non-profits, working with partners in Africa, Asia and Latin America.
 He has also spent time in Ottawa working as a political staffer in the Leader’s Office of a federal political party.
 His public affairs work has led to positive public policy outcomes for environmental and international development efforts.

 Michael developed his passion for nature during his upbringing in Hong Kong and Manitoba, where he regularly hiked Hong Kong’s many mountains and spent summers by Lake Winnipeg.